-A break, then NBA Finals: Warriors eager for some time off
+A break: Warriors get another long break before NBA Finals

 “The NBA Finals have an experience with it — it’s such an emotional roller-coaster,” Warriors guard Klay Thompson said.
 “It’s nice to get away from the game a little bit before it starts, because emotions run high and it takes a lot out of you.”

-The long break between games may not be ideal for Golden State, but it beats the alternative — no days off at all.
+The long break certainly beats the alternative — no days off at all.

 In 1960 and 1961, the St. Louis Hawks earned their trip to the NBA Finals with home wins in Game 7 of what was then called the Western Division finals.
 The Hawks would play the Boston Celtics in both of those title series — and got zero days rest before the finals.
 They’d win Game 7 at home, get on a plane and get to Boston to start the NBA Finals the very next day.